BROOKLYN DODGERS

 While things on the field were a bit silly, the front office was growing and cultivating a crop of serious young players.
 Soon Ebbets Field would be home to a litany of legends, none more so than Jackie Robinson.

 When the Dodgers promoted Robinson in 1947, they were poised for greatness.
-Under manager Leo Durocher, they won the 1941 pennant, and after slipping during the war years, they finished second in 1946.
-With Robinson as a sparkplug, the Dodgers took the flag by five games over the Cardinals.
+Led by manager Leo Durocher, they won the 1941 pennant.
+After slipping during the war years, they finished second in 1946.
+With Robinson as a sparkplug, the Dodgers took the flag by five games over the Cardinals the following year.

-Robinson was the first African American on a Major League team in the 20th Century.
-He endured the pressures, the taunts and the threats commiserate with a society not fully ready to accept him, and the fact he hit .297 and stole twenty-nine bases to lead the league changed the game and began to change the country.
+Robinson was the first African American on a major league team in the 20th century.
+He endured the pressures, the taunts and threats commiserate with a society not fully ready to accept him, and the fact he hit .297 and stole 29 bases to lead the league changed the game and began to change the country.

-Robinson was joined by fellow Hall-of-Famers-to-be Duke Snider, Pee Wee Reese, Roy Campenella and near-Hall of Famers Gil Hodges and Carl Furillo.
+Robinson was joined by fellow Hall-of-Famers-to-be Duke Snider, Pee Wee Reese, Roy Campanella, and near-Hall of Famers Gil Hodges and Carl Furillo.
 The rise of the Dodgers refueled the team's bitter rivalry with the cross-town Giants — a rivalry that reached volcanic proportions when, in 1948, Durocher committed the most unpardonable of acts — he left Brooklyn to manage the Giants.
-For the next decade, these two teams would be constantly at each other's throats and the winner would more often than not match up against the Yankees in the World Series, ushering in a decade known as the golden age of baseball in New York City.
+For the next decade these two teams would be at each other's throats, and the winner would more often than not match up against the Yankees in the World Series, ushering in a decade known as the golden age of baseball in New York City.

-The Dodgers won the 1949 pennant, led by Robinson's .342 average, thirty-seven steals (League high) and one-hundred twenty-four runs batted in; Hodges had one-hundred fifteen runs batted in and Furillo one-hundred six.
+The Dodgers won the 1949 pennant led by Robinson's .342 average, league-high 37 steals and 124 runs batted in.
+Hodges had 115 RBI and Furillo 106.
 The team then endured two seasons of heartbreak.
 In 1950, they lost the pennant to the Phillies on the last day of the season, and in 1951, they committed their legendary collapse, losing a 13½ game lead and finishing the season in a tie with the hard-charging and hated Durocher-ites from the Polo Grounds.
-The Giants would win the immortal playoff series on Bobby Thomson's ninth inning home run in the third and deciding game.
+The Giants won the immortal playoff series on Bobby Thomson's ninth inning home run in the third and deciding game.

 The only black cloud darkening the franchise's door was the team's historical lack of success in the World Series.
-Up through 1953, they had lost all seven World Series in which they had played.
-These, plus the difficult endings to the 1950 and 1951 seasons left Dodgers fans with an empty feeling and a constant cry of "wait until next year."
+Up through 1953 it had lost all seven World Series in which they played.
+These, plus the difficult endings to the 1950 and 1951 seasons, left Dodgers fans with an empty feeling and a constant cry of "wait until next year."

-Next year finally came in 1955, when the Dodgers beat the Yankees in seven games for the franchise's only World Championship in Brooklyn.
-It took them seven games, but they did it and set off a wild celebration in the New York borough matched only by the V-E Day celebration a decade earlier.
+Next year finally came in 1955, when the Dodgers beat the Yankees in seven games for the franchise's only world championship in Brooklyn.
+It took them seven games, but the victory set off a wild celebration in the New York borough matched only by the V-E Day celebration a decade earlier.

-Unbeknownst to Brooklyn fans, as they celebrated the 1955 Championship and rooted the team on to the 1956 pennant, Walter O'Malley, who was now the team's owner, was unhappy with the small and antiquated Ebbets Field facility.
+Unbeknownst to Brooklyn fans, as they celebrated the 1955 championship and rooted the team on to the 1956 pennant, Walter O'Malley, now the team's owner, was unhappy with the small and antiquated Ebbets Field facility.
 Even in the best of times, the Dodgers had a tough time selling out the park.

 LOS ANGELES DODGERS

-The Dodgers led the geographic expansion of baseball to the west, starting the 1958 season at the Los Angeles Coliseum.
+The Dodgers led the geographic expansion of baseball west of the Mississippi, starting the 1958 season at the Los Angeles Coliseum.
 They moved to Dodger Stadium in 1962.
-Some of the veterans of the Ebbets Field era were wearing out and the team was rebuilt around an incomparable pitching staff led by Sandy Koufax and Don Drysdale, and veterans Claude Osteen and Ron Perranoski.
+Some of the veterans of the Ebbets Field era were wearing out and the team was rebuilt around an incomparable pitching staff led by Sandy Koufax, Don Drysdale and veterans Claude Osteen and Ron Perranoski.

-The Dodgers rode this era of pitching and defense to World titles in 1959-63-65 plus the pennant in 1966.
-Their next trip to the World Series came in 1974 but they lost to Oakland.
+The Dodgers rode this era of pitching and defense to world titles in 1959, 63 and 65, plus the pennant in 1966.
+Their next trip to the World Series came in 1974, but they lost to Oakland.
 Walter Alston, who had managed the team for 23 seasons, retired in 1976 and handed the reins to Tommy Lasorda.
-Supported by a star-studded infield (Steve Garvey, Dave Lopes, Bill Russell and Ron Cey) that played together for eight seasons, longest in the game's history, and sluggers Reggie Smith and Dusty Baker, the Dodgers won consecutive pennants in 1977-78, but lost to the Yankees in the World Series.
+Supported by a star-studded infield (Steve Garvey, Dave Lopes, Bill Russell and Ron Cey) that played together for eight seasons, longest in the game's history, and along with sluggers Reggie Smith and Dusty Baker, the Dodgers won consecutive pennants in 1977-78 but lost to the Yankees in the World Series.

-The Dodgers took a measure of revenge against New York with a six game win in the 1981 World Series.
-It was the year of "Fernandomania," in Los Angeles, when the fans' adulation was directed at a twenty year old Mexican rookie named Fernando Valenzuela, who won his first eight decisions, wound up winning thirteen games (in the strike shortened season) and copped both Rookie of the Year and Cy Young Awards.
+The Dodgers took a measure of revenge against New York with a six-game win in the 1981 World Series.
+It was the year of "Fernandomania" in Los Angeles, when the fans' adulation was directed at a 20-year-old Mexican rookie named Fernando Valenzuela, who won his first eight decisions, wound up winning 13 games (in the strike shortened season) and copped both Rookie of the Year and Cy Young Awards.

-Since then, the Dodgers have been a stranger to post-season.
-Despite the sluggishness of late, this is still a franchise that has earned its reputation for success with six World Championships and twenty-one pennants, nine Cy Young Award winners, ten MVPs and an incredible sixteen Rookie of the Year recipients.
+Since then postseason appearances have dwindled, although they did make the NLCS in 2008-09.
+Despite the sluggishness since the mid-1990s, this is still a franchise that has earned its reputation for success with six world championships, 21 pennants, nine Cy Young Award winners, 10 MVPs and an incredible 16 Rookie of the Year recipients.

 "The City of Angels offered him (Walter O'Malley) more than the keys to the city - it gave him the keys to the kingdom.
 New York balked at twelve acres and Los Angeles enthusiastically proffered three-hundred acres.
 This is the biggest haul since the Brinks robbery." - Sportswriter Tim Cohane